Managing trauma in the Workplace

 How it Helps Your Business

-Grief in the workplace encompasses not only death, but many other losses and the work environment presents unique challenges in dealing with grief while keeping productivity up.
-Grief is one of the most difficult workplace events for managers to deal with positively, proactively and productively.
+Trauma in the workplace encompasses not only death, but many other losses.
+The work environment presents unique challenges in dealing with grief while keeping productivity up.
+Trauma is one of the most difficult workplace events for managers to deal with positively, proactively and productively.

 Linda’s expertise in communications shines in making quick connections with a diverse group of people, quickly getting to the heart-of-the-matter at hand.